Dr. Eisele and CROW help river otter make a recovery.

 Teams Work Together to Restore Otter to Good Health

 The team of veterinarians at CROW treated the otter overnight, monitoring his blood pressure, body temperature, and neurological condition.
-Once stabilized, the otter was taken to BluePearl Specialty and Emergency Hospital in Fort Myers.
-There, Dr. Jason Eisele, board certified in veterinary surgeon, placed a steel bone plate and six screws to support the fractured femur bone.
+Once stabilized, the otter was taken to BluePearl Pet Hospital in Fort Myers.
+There, Dr. Jason Eisele, board certified veterinary surgeon, placed a steel bone plate and six screws to support the fractured femur bone.
 A second surgery was performed a few weeks later after the otter re-injured his leg.

 “Otters are naturally active, which increases the probability of re-injury after surgery,” remarked Dr. Jason Eisele.
 “The implant failure was most likely due to excessive movement and stress on the otter’s leg.
 Restricting the activity levels of wildlife after surgery can be difficult, but it’s a vital part of the immediate and long-term outcomes for the animal.”